Game, set, match.

 After internal testing was completed by Karbonius, the first pre-production unit was manufactured and shipped to me for documentation.
 Karbonius offered additional customization options over the original BMW Performance caps.

 I spec'ed my set in keeping with the 1:1 approach to replicating the BMW Performance units.
 They were 2x2 weave with high gloss finish.
-I receive the caps in March 2021 and immediately proceeded with installation.
+I received the caps in March 2021 and immediately proceeded with installation.

 Removing the OEM caps is probably the most nerve racking part of the process.
 The original caps are made from ABS plastics.
 As such, make sure you work in a heated environment as it will loosen the clips and brackets hold onto the mirror housing.